bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   **Figure 3: EfficientNet-B0 baseline architecture [** 4_ **]**

-From the B0 architecture, we can derive scaled architectures labeled B1-B7 by:
+From the B0 architecture, we can derive scaled architectures labelled B1-B7 by:

 1. Fix :math:`\phi=1` and assume two times more resources are available (see Equation 1),